Our Coaching and Training Team

 Dr. Buddhi Lokuge

 Buddhi is the co-founder of CalmLion and an addiction medicine specialist doctor and a certified addiction recovery coach.
 He is an Addiction Medicine and Public Health Medicine Fellow with the Royal Australian College of Physicians, and a certified recovery coach with Ubuntu Addiction Community Trust (U-ACT) and the International Coaches Register.
-He is Clinical and Harm Reduction Director of U-ACT, an international non-profit involved in addiction recovery and rehabilitation work across the globe including in South Africa, Australia, the US, SIngapore and the UK.
+He is Clinical and Harm Reduction Director of U-ACT, an international non-profit involved in addiction recovery and rehabilitation work across the globe including in South Africa, Australia, the US, Singapore and the UK.

 Buddhi's coaching draws on his personal struggles, as well as his experience in medicine, recovery coaching and trauma healing, as well as a body of alternative treatment modalities including meditation, use of plant medicines, family constellations healing, and membership of the group Mankind Project.
 He brings this wealth of experience and learning to help clients on their own journey to recovery and towards wellness and living healthy, content lives.

 Buddhi has a Medical Degree from the University of Sydney, a Masters of Public Health from Harvard University and has a PhD from the Australian National University.
 He has worked as a volunteer in Afghanistan, Africa and India with the humanitarian organisation Medicins Sans Frontier (MSF)/ Doctors Without Borders.
 Buddhi is author of “A Doctors Dream” published by Allen & Unwin, co-creator of the ABC TV show BlackAs.
-After work he can be found with his kids, his guitar or doing (occasionally average) standup comedy in Newcastle.
+After work he can be found with his kids, his guitar or doing (mostly average) standup comedy in Newcastle.

 David Collins is co-founder of Calm Lion and developer of the Ubuntu Academy of Coaching Training (U-ACT) Recovery Coaching methodology.
 He is a Certified Professional Co-Active Coach (Coaches Training Institute, USA), an internationally accredited Master Coach (IMCSA - Institute of Management Consulting & Master Coaches South Africa).
 As a result of the stigma, judgments, shaming and harm he saw when seeking help for his own addictions, in 2001 David established the Foundation Clinic for addiction recovery in Johannesburg, and the U-ACT school of recovery coaches.